WillyWallace/convert_RPG_HATPRO_binaries_to_nc/README.md

 <!-- Introduction -->
 ## Introduction

-This repository was created to display the results of the absolute calibration with liquid nitrogen of the microwave radiometer HATPRO manufactured by Radiometer Physics GmbH.
-For this purpose, the binary file ABSCAL.HIS is read in and converted into an xarray.
-Then the receiver gain, the temperature of the noise diode, the temperature of the system noise and the non-linearity factor are displayed in comparison to the previous and other prior calibrations.
+This repository was created to convert binary to netcdf files of an microwave radiometer HATPRO manufactured by Radiometer Physics GmbH.

 <!-- GETTING STARTED -->
 ## Getting Started